List of Angry Birds Toons episodes

 This is a list of all 104 episodes for Rovio Entertainment's animated series Angry Birds Toons.
-A total of 52 three-minute episodes were released in the first season, with Rovio releasing one episode per week between 16 March 2013 and 8 March 2014.
+A total of 52 three-minute episodes were released in the first season, with Rovio releasing one episode per week between 17 March 2013 and 8 March 2014.

 Each episode premiered on Comcast's on-demand services, Roku's set-top boxes, and Samsung's smart TVs, and was broadcast on television in twelve countries one day before its release through all Angry Birds applications for smartphones and tablets on Toons.TV.

 A second season of the series, consisting of 26 episodes, ran between 14 October 2014 and 12 April 2015.
-The third season of the series (in which the 100th overall episode aired on 15 April 2016), started on 1 October 2015 and ended on 13 May 2016, the latter being the same day The Angry Birds Movie theatrically released in Finland and the United Kingdom.
+The third season of the series (in which the 100th overall episode aired on 15 April 2016), also consisting of 26 episodes, started on 1 October 2015 and ended on 13 May 2016, the latter being the same day The Angry Birds Movie theatrically released in Finland and the United Kingdom.